compoundingeffects/bigpictureschool/botany.md

 At the most fundamental level, plants share a few key traits that set them apart.

 The most remarkable is that plants make their own food.
 Unlike animals, which need to eat other organisms to get energy, plants can produce their own nutrition using just sunlight, water, and carbon dioxide from the air.
-This process is called **photosynthesis**, and it happens inside tiny structures within plant cells called **chloroplasts** — think of them as microscopic solar panels.
-The green color we associate with plants comes from **chlorophyll**, the substance inside chloroplasts that captures light energy.
+This process is called photosynthesis, and it happens inside tiny structures within plant cells called chloroplasts — think of them as microscopic solar panels.
+The green color we associate with plants comes from chlorophyll, the substance inside chloroplasts that captures light energy.

 Plant cells also have some unique features compared to animal cells.
-They have a firm outer layer called a **cell wall** (made of a tough material called cellulose) that acts like a sturdy frame, giving the plant its shape and protection.
-Inside each cell is a central control center — the **nucleus** — that contains the cell's genetic information.
+They have a firm outer layer called a cell wall (made of a tough material called cellulose) that acts like a sturdy frame, giving the plant its shape and protection.
+Inside each cell is a central control center — the nucleus — that contains the cell's genetic information.

 ## How plants solve the basic challenges of life